It’s sweet, it’s tart, it’s creamy, buttery, fresh AND flaky. I mean, seriously. This Key Lime Pie is EVERYTHING.

 But it’s important to perfectly balance that tart and the sweet.
 The solution is to taste your pie filling before adding it to your crust.

 This means you’ll have to add your egg yolks last, after you’ve had a chance to taste your mixture.
 Keep some extra lime juice on hand in case it’s a little too sweet.

 Equally as important as your velvety filling is the perfect crust to compliment it.

-This is my go-to foolproof graham cracker crust (the same one I use for these Chocolate Covered Cheesecake Bites) and it is an epic mix of buttery, flaky, not-too-sweet crust with a pinch of salt to round it out.
+This is my go-to foolproof graham cracker crust (the same one I use for this delicious Pineapple Pie) and it is an epic mix of buttery, flaky, not-too-sweet crust with a pinch of salt to round it out.